 Software Eng Career

-I had little experience with programming before I turned 18, so jumping into a Software Engineering Degree at University was daunting.
+I had almost no experience with programming before I turned 18, so jumping into a Software Engineering Degree at University was daunting.
 The first year was humbling to say the least, but it got better.
 One thing I regret not doing earlier was coding a lot on the side, and simply relying on University courses and subjects to teach me everything.
-The best coders in my classes were the ones who enjoyed it.
+The best coders in my classes weren't the smartest, but they were were the ones who enjoyed it.

 The job market was a lot tougher than I thought.
 Turns out a lot of companies don't really care about your degree, but more about side projects and willingness to learn.
 This was long before AI too.
 I made an excel sheet of all the companies I applied for.
 I'm pretty sure it went past 200 over the span of a few months.
 For some people those were rookie numbers.